Staircase Patterns in Hirzebruch Surfaces: Introduction

-\item[{\rm (ii)}] All other $b$-values, except possibly for the special rational points, admit staircases.
-Moreover, if $b$ is not an endpoint of a connected component of ${\it Block}$, then $b$ admits both an ascending and a descending staircase.
+\item[{\rm (ii)}] All other $b$-values, except possibly for those where $\acc(b)$ is one of the special rational points $(6,35/6, 204/35,\dots$ in \eqref{eq:specrat} below, admit staircases.
+If $b \neq1/3$ is not an endpoint of a connected component of ${\it Block}$, then $b$ admits both an ascending and a descending staircase; while if $b$ is an endpoint of a connected component of ${\it Block}$, then $b$ admits either an ascending or descending staircase with steps lying outside the corresponding blocked $z$-interval.

 \item[{\rm (iii)}] For $n\ge 0$ define

 For each $n\ge 0$ there is a homeomorphism of ${\it Block}_{[2n+6,2n+8]}$ onto the complement $[-1,2]\less C$ of the middle third Cantor set $C\subset [0,1]$.\MS

 \item[{\rm (iv)}] The only rational numbers $z = p/q$ that might be staircase accumulation points are the special rational points.
 Any such staircase would have to be descending. \end{itemlist} \end{thm}